jgoerzen/lorapipe/doc/lorapipe.1.md

 :  The maximum frame size, in the range of 10 - 250.
 The actual frame transmitted over the air will be one byte larger due to **lorapipe** collision mitigation as described above.
+   Experimentation myself, and reports from others, suggests that LoRa works best when this is 100 or less.

 ## lorapipe ... ping